healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 * different and proprietary licenses (none of them freely usable or creative commmons)
 * different and proprietary models
 * different payment models
 * different, ambigous and conflicting defintions.

-And not to mention, fundamentally different and incompatible schemes?
+And of course, fundamentally different and incompatible schemes.

 **It is the incoherent state of legacy, entrenched healthcare data standards is the problem. **    Health IT product vendors support this state of legacy health IT standards because it provides them top cover to claim "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silod'.
 The HIT Systems Integrators and  Consultants also support the status quo, since it provides them a never-ending supply of complex, expensive data integration contracts.